Banana and cocoa pancakes (and how to make crepes with a dehydrator)

 But apart from using banana as a base to make the dough, you can make the pancakes with:

 - With nuts , which mixed with the fruit will provide energy, basic oils for the body and the most wonderful flavors.
 From walnuts or hazelnuts, sunflower seeds, or raisins, dates...
-Add your favorite nuts to mash them with the fruit and obtain the base of your pancakes.
+Add your favorite nuts to crush them with the fruit and obtain the base of your pancakes.

 How to make dehydrated crepes or pancakes